arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-connectivity/content.md

 ### Modbus TCP Via Ethernet Port

-The Arduino Opta can be configured to use Modbus TCP protocol, which basically runs on Ethernet instead of serial lines using TCP interface over RTU protocol.
+The Arduino Opta can be configured to use Modbus TCP protocol, which runs a Modbus protocol layered over a TCP/IP stack.
 Thus the coverage distance is dependent on the capacity of the Ethernet cable.
-For example, Cat6a cable could be paired with Arduino Opta to operate inside industrial environment.
-Modbus TCP is a variant of the Modbus family of simple, vendor-neutral communication protocols intended for supervision and control of automation equipment.
-Specifically, it covers the use of Modbus messaging in an intranet or internet environment using the TCP/IP protocols.
-The most common use of the protocols at this time is for Ethernet attachment of PLCs, I/O modules and gateways to other simple field buses or I/O networks.
+For example, Cat6A cable could be paired with Arduino Opta to operate inside industrial environment.

 ### Bluetooth® Low Energy